 You will not directly or indirectly purchase any Product(s) or take a Bounty Event action through Special Links, whether for your use or for the use of any other person or entity, and you will not permit, request or encourage any of your friends, relatives, employees, contractors…Participation Requirements, 6(u)

 Amazon is not just a retailer website where people come and buy and then leave.
 It’s one of the highly engaging and interactive website enriched with real customer’s opinions.

-Review section of a product is the best place to know about it.
+The review section of a product is the best place to know about it.
 People share their first-hand experience there both the benefits and the bitter experience.
-However, it’s not an offense to garner some idea from customer’s view and adopt them in your contents with your own language.
+However, it’s not an offense to garner some ideas from the customer’s views and adopt them in your content with your own language.

 We hope, you got the point.